 Avoiding contact with people who have infections

-Antibiotics are given as soon as a fever or another sign of an infection develops and before surgical and dental procedures, which may introduce bacteria into the bloodstream.
-If a disorder (such as severe combined immunodeficiency) increases the risk of developing serious infections or particular infections, people may be given antibiotics to prevent these infections.
+Antibiotics Overview of Antibiotics Antibiotics are drugs used to treat bacterial infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more are given as soon as a fever or another sign of an infection develops and often before surgical and dental procedures, which may introduce bacteria into the bloodstream.
+If a disorder (such as severe combined immunodeficiency) increases the risk of developing serious infections or particular infections, people may be given antibiotics long-term to prevent these infections.

-Antiviral drugs are given at the first sign of infection if people have an immunodeficiency disorder that increases the risk of viral infections (such as immunodeficiency due to a T-cell abnormality).
-These drugs include amantadine for influenza and acyclovir for herpes or chickenpox.
+Antiviral drugs Antiviral drugs A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
+It requires a living cell in which to multiply.
+A viral infection can lead to a spectrum of symptoms from... read more are given at the first sign of infection if people have an immunodeficiency disorder that increases the risk of viral infections (such as immunodeficiency due to a T-cell abnormality).
+These drugs include oseltamivir or zanamivir for influenza and acyclovir for herpes or chickenpox.

-Stem cell transplantation (see Stem Cell Transplantation) can correct some immunodeficiency disorders, particularly severe combined immunodeficiency.
-Stem cells are usually obtained from bone marrow but occasionally from blood (including umbilical cord blood).
+Stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
+(See also Overview of... read more can correct some immunodeficiency disorders, particularly severe combined immunodeficiency.
+Stem cells may be obtained from bone marrow or blood (including umbilical cord blood).
 Stem cell transplantation, which is available at some major medical centers, is usually reserved for severe disorders.